Daily Dish the Nugget Markets blog

 Health Notes by Dr. Liz

-Clean eating simply put is getting back to basics by eating real food and sticking to a meal plan that both fuels and supports your good health.
+Clean eating, simply put, is getting back to basics by eating real food and sticking to a meal plan that both fuels and supports your good health.
 Here’s your guide to clean eating (adjust amounts to meet you daily activity levels, body size and age).

 Here’s your guide to clean eating (adjust amounts to meet you daily activity levels, body size and age).

-Veggies: Every meal should include one or more servings (1 cup raw or ½ cup cooked) of fresh or steamed veggies which boast crucial nutrients such as fiber, vitamins and a host of antioxidants for good health and disease prevention—all for very few calories.
+Veggies: Every meal should include one or more servings (1 cup raw or ½ cup cooked) of fresh or steamed veggies, which boast crucial nutrients such as fiber, vitamins and a host of antioxidants for good health and disease prevention—all for very few calories.

 Healthy Fats: Vital for brain, heart and immune system health, certain fats are a must in your clean eating plan.
-Use olive oil, avocado, all types of raw nuts or nut oils and eat seafood once to twice a week for essential omega-3 fats that may protect both your heart and brain from aging.
+Select olive oil, avocado, all types of raw nuts or nut oils and eat seafood once to twice a week for essential omega-3 fats that may protect both your heart and brain from aging.

 For example…